Republic of the Congo: History

 Sassou Nguesso aligned the country with the Eastern Bloc and signed a 20-year friendship pact with the Soviet Union.
 Over the years, Sassou had to rely more on political repression and less on patronage to maintain his dictatorship.
 The collapse of the Soviet Union in 1991 resulted in the ending of Soviet aid to prop up the regime, and it abdicated power.

 Pascal Lissouba who became Congo's first elected president (1992–1997) during the period of multi-party democracy attempted to implement economic reforms with IMF backing to liberalize the economy.
-In June 1996, IMF approved a 3-year SDR69.5m (US$100m) enhanced structural adjustment facility (ESAF) and was on the verge of announcing a renewed annual agreement when civil war broke out in Congo in 1997.
+In the years 1993 and 1994 the first Congo Civil War in Congo occurred.
+In June 1996, IMF approved a three-year SDR 69.5m (US$100m) enhanced structural adjustment facility (ESAF) and was on the verge of announcing a renewed annual agreement when civil war broke out in Congo in 1997.

 Congo's democratic progress was derailed in 1997 when Lissouba and Sassou started to fight for power in the civil war.
 As presidential elections scheduled for July 1997 approached, tensions between the Lissouba and Sassou camps mounted.
 On 5 June, President Lissouba's government forces surrounded Sassou's compound in Brazzaville, and Sassou ordered members of his private militia (known as "Cobras") to resist.
-Thus began a 4-month conflict that destroyed or damaged some of Brazzaville and caused tens of thousands of civilian deaths.
+Thus began a four-month conflict that destroyed or damaged some of Brazzaville and caused tens of thousands of civilian deaths.
 In October, the Angolan government began an invasion of Congo to install Sassou in power and the Lissouba government fell.
 After that, Sassou declared himself president.

 In the elections in 2002, Sassou won with almost 90% of the vote cast.
-His 2 main rivals, Lissouba and Bernard Kolelas, were prevented from competing.
+His two main rivals, Lissouba and Bernard Kolelas, were prevented from competing.
 A remaining rival, André Milongo advised his supporters to boycott the elections and then withdrew from the race.
-A constitution, agreed upon by referendum in January 2002, granted the president new powers, extended his term to 7 years and introduced a new bicameral assembly.
+A constitution, agreed upon by referendum in January 2002, granted the president new powers, extended his term to seven years and introduced a new bicameral assembly.
 International observers took issue with the organization of the presidential election and the constitutional referendum, both of which were reminiscent in their organization of Congo's era of the 1-party state.
 Following the presidential elections, fighting restarted in the Pool region between government forces and rebels led by Pastor Ntumi; a peace treaty to end the conflict was signed in April 2003.